Herb Butter Turkey

 Quality matters when it comes to the meat you’re eating, which is why we love ButcherBox.
 You truly can taste the difference!

 Want free ground beef?
 Right Now when you join ButcherBox you can get free ground beef for a year and $10 off!
-That’s up to 24 lbs of ground beef for free!
+That’s up to 24 pounds of ground beef for free!

 How to make Herb Butter Turkey

-- In a bowl mix together softened butter, herbs and spices until combined.
+- In a bowl, mix the softened butter, herbs, and spices until combined.

-- First, coat the bottom of the turkey in the butter mixture.
-Then flip the turkey breast side up and place butter under the skin and on top of the skin.
+- Pat dry your thoroughly thawed turkey with paper towels.
+Using the handle of a butter knife, gently separate the turkey skin from the turkey breast.
+First, coat the bottom of the turkey in the butter mixture.
+Then flip and place butter under and on top of the skin.

 - Slice & enjoy!
 Use the carcass to make turkey broth!